 If you build an app that's compelling enough and solves a problem, some people will pay for it.
 It's a simple concept, but it's not easy.

-I priced the app at $0.99, and frankly I was surprised that anyone downloaded it.
+I priced the app at $0.99 and got more downloads than I expected.
 Apparently, a number of people had the same problem I did.
 There are a few areas that I think led to downloads.

 First, the icon is simple and mimics existing concepts (both YouTube and Fast Forward buttons).